rpii/rpii-nightwatch-custom-commands/Readme.md

 ## Nightwatch custom commands and assertions

-These are some commands I use when I'm testing with nightwatch.js and selenium.
+These are some useful commands that integrate with the nightwatch-html-reporter:
+* takeScreenshot
+* logMessage

 ### How do you use these commands?